ipfabric/docs/docs/overview/glossary.md

 **Snapshot Creation**

-: IP Fabric's uniquely accurate process of discovering and documenting the network behavior.
+: IP Fabric's uniquely accurate process of discovering and documenting the network's behavior.
 It has three phases: Discovery, Modelling, and Assurance Engine.

 **Discovery**

 : The process of crawling out through the network -- device by device or using APIs to gather from a controller -- collecting raw configuration and state data, then parsing, normalising and structuring the data ready to process.
-IPF uses internal tasks to gather the appropriate data from different types of device then assemble data ready for use in the second stage.
+IPF uses internal tasks to gather the appropriate data from different types of devices then assemble data ready for use in the second stage.

 **Modelling**

-: The mechanism of processing the device data from the Discovery phase to insert it into the database model, and to uncover and document groupings, classifications and relationships between devices.
+: The mechanism of processing the device data from the Discovery phase is to insert them into the database model, and to uncover and document groupings, classifications and relationships between devices.

 **Assurance Engine**

 : Running the Assurance Engine takes the database data from the model, applies business logic to it to create insight from the data, and prepares enhanced network topology views.
-Recently IPF introduced an option to disable elements of this phase in order to speed up release of the data to the API.
+Recently, IPF introduced an option to disable elements of this phase to speed up release of the data to the API.
 Settings to enable and disable Assurance Engine processes are described in [the Assurance Engine documentation section](../IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/assurance_engine.md).

   !!! note